canvasxyz/canvas/docs/index.md

 <div :class="$style.mainInner">

-Canvas is an open-source embedded database, similar to Firebase or Supabase, with sync over a peer-to-peer mesh.
+Canvas is an open-source embedded database, similar to Firebase or Supabase.

 Write your application logic inside the database.
-Your users' interactions are synced instantly with peers.
+Your users' interactions are synced instantly.
 Concurrent changes are merged automatically without central servers.

-Use it to build mini-apps, multiplayer games, and decentralized networks, using the web stack you already know.

 </div>